lmweber/diffcyt/README.md

 The stable release version of the `diffyt` package will be made available from [Bioconductor](http://bioconductor.org/).

-The development version is available from the `bioc-devel` version of Bioconductor, or from GitHub.
+The development version is available from the `devel` version of Bioconductor, or from GitHub.

 To install from GitHub, the Bioconductor installer (`biocLite`) can be used.
 This will also install all required dependencies from CRAN and Bioconductor.
 First, ensure that the Bioconductor installer and `devtools` package are installed: